imengyu/vue3-context-menu/docs/en/guide/useage.md

 There are two ways to display menus:

 The first is the function mode.
-You can use  `this.$contextmenu` or `showContextMenu` global function displays a menu through menu data:
+You can use  `this.$contextmenu` or `showContextMenu` global function displays a menu with menu data:

 ```js
 import ContextMenu from '@imengyu/vue3-context-menu'